yourlabs/playlabs/README.rst

 bootstrap.sh on the server with Ansible's script module that doesn't require python.

+You might need to pass extra options to ansible in some cases, for example if your install provides a passworded sudo, add ``--ask-sudo-pass``.

 You can then for example reboot the server::

     playlabs reboot @somehost  # requires ansible 1.7